MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/30_hardware_reference.md

 ![608ZZ bearing wireframe](../img/hardware/608.png){: .shadow}

-A ball bearing used to hold lead-screws in place.
+A ball bearing is used to hold lead screws in place.

 ---